Regenstrief InstituteSNOMED International

 • Phrases that are not compliant with rules for proper descriptions in SNOMED CT, e.g., “non-prob.amp.tar”.

-• LOINC Terms defined by LOINC Part “Antibiotic XXX” (‘other antibiotic’).
+• LOINC Terms defined by LOINC Part (LP) “Antibiotic XXX” (‘other antibiotic’).

 • LOINC Terms modeled as process observables where the Component value is mapped to a SNOMED CT calculation, e.g., 104805-7|Creatinine renal clearance predicted.

-• Some FSNs contain inconsistencies based on the terming of the SNOMED CT attribute value concepts.
+• Some fully specified names (FSNs) contain inconsistencies based on the terming of the SNOMED CT attribute value concepts.

 Validation Issues

-The following validation issues have been identified in the version 1.0 of the LOINC Ontology.
-While these are valid problems according to SNOMED International validation tools, they were not felt likely to be a material issue for implementors, or represent a risk of negative impact in a medical setting.
+The following validation issues have been identified in the version 2.0 of the LOINC Ontology.
+While these are valid problems according to SNOMED International validation tools, they were assessed as unlikely to present a material issue for implementers or to pose any adverse impact in clinical settings.

-Two descriptions were flagged up for use of a hash symbol (#), which is contrary to SNOMED International Editorial Policy:
+Eight FSNs were flagged for use of a hash symbol (#) or ampersand (&), which is contrary to SNOMED International Editorial Policy.
+For example:

 Code SCTID FSN